 Pesticides on our produce, genetically modified ingredients (GMOs) in our food… how do we protect our families?
 Grow your own.
-Here’s everything you need to get started, the basics on how to organic garden, so you can enjoy the benefits of this healthy family activity and a harvest of tasty, bountiful, organically-grown vegetables straight from your own backyard.
+Here’s everything you need to get started, the basics on how to garden, so you can enjoy the benefits of this healthy family activity and a harvest of tasty, bountiful, organically-grown vegetables straight from your own backyard.

 Organic gardens are gaining in popularity as people realize the many benefits to themselves, the environment and other living creatures.
 Organic gardening simply means not using synthetic or chemical fertilizers, insecticides or pesticides.
 Instead, organic gardeners stick to fertilizers made from animal or vegetable by-products and get creative when dealing with unwanted pests — often utilizing beneficial insects or plants that deter the unwelcome visitors.